anemyte/flask_node_exporter/readme.md

 # Flask Wrapper For Node Exporter

 This simple Flask app works like proxy for node exporter.
-It starts a manager process, which runs node_exporter binary on a random port and keeps it alive via healthchecks.
-When you access "/metrics" route on this Flask app, it makes a request to the exporter and returns you contents of that request.
+It starts a manager process, which runs node exporter binary on a random port and keeps it alive with healthchecks.
+When you access a route on this Flask app, it makes a request to the exporter and returns you contents of that request.

 # Why